RichLewis007/Web-Awesome-Date-Picker-Requirements-Gathering/1-What-to-gather-before-writing-requirements.md

   ☐ free-typing policy

 * **Performance constraints**:\
-  ☐ must work smoothly in forms with 100+ instances?\
+  ☐ Must work smoothly in forms with 100+ instances\
-  ☐ SSR (Server Side Rendering)? (being SSR-safe and progressively enhanced.
-Don’t break when users do SSR/SSG and degrade gracefully before JS loads)\
+  ☐ SSR (Server Side Rendering) (can't get these bullets to format properly..)\
+  -☐ Make it SSR-safe and progressively enhanced\
+  -☐ Don’t break when users do SSR/SSG; degrade gracefully before JS loads\
+  -☐ This could be in scope even though we are framework-neutral\
   ☐ Shadow DOM constraints?

 * **Design tokens & theming**:\
   ☐ which tokens (radius, spacing, color roles, focus rings) must be consumable\